hyroai/knowledge-graph/README.md

 pip install cloud-utils@https://github.com/hyroai/cloud-utils/tarball/master
 ```

+## Publish to PyPI

+In order to publish a new version to PyPI you need to release a new version on github with semantic version that follows the rules here: https://semver.org/

 ## When to use `querying.py` vs `querying_raw.py`

 Both modules provide querying abilities, but `querying.py` relies on a global store of kgs, storred by their hash value.
 The code retrieves the kg instance from this map ad hoc.
 This was built so we can have a serializable representation of a node in the kg, `Node`, which has `graph_id` and `node_id`, and not have to serialize the entire kg any time we serialize an object containing them (e.g. if we're serializing or hashing a `NounPhrase` for some reason).